-radio frequency presence of interference (RFI) burn can out components, cause a light to flash intermittently, at the wrong rate, or at the wrong intensity.
+The presence of radio frequency interference (RFI) can burn out cause a light to flash components. intermittently, at the wrong rate, or at the wrong intensity.
 RFI can enter the light by any wire to or from the unit.
-The circuits reject or bypass RFI, but Flash Technology cannot guarantee complete immunity beforehand.
+The circuits reject or bypass RFI. but Flash Technology cannot guarantee complete immunity beforehand.
 After installation, you may find it necessary to add external filters or use other methods to reduce RFI entering the equipment.
 To minimize interference, ensure proper installation in accordance with AC 70-7460, Appendix 1, Figure 2.